 - 1. Use Shift + selection or Ctrl + selection to select the objects in the result list. - 2.
-Open the master data form either by pressing Enter, clicking the icon in the result list or clicking Tasks | Edit master data in the context menu.
+Open the main data form either with Enter, clicking the A icon in the result list, or selecting Tasks > Edit main data in the context menu.